xcui-math/DiscreteMath/lecture.md

 #### March 23, 2018

 Computability and provability: Sequence, programs, partial functions, Halting problem, Goedel's incompleteness theorems.
 Some relevant materials of the lecture can be found [here](http://www.math.hawaii.edu/~dale/godel/godel.html).

+Recommended Reading:
++ If you are curious and ambitious, try to read [the AMS notes by Martin Davis](www.ams.org/notices/200604/fea-davis.pdf).

 #### March 26, 2018